eyal282/Selling-CSGO-private-plugins/README.md

 Note: Despite the fact that gas nades should bypass armour, I didn't make it but if you buy the plugin and want it I can add it for you.

-You can send me offers
+You can send me offers for prices.